What Are Whales Doing With Valero Energy - Benzinga

-Someone with a lot of money to spend has taken a bearish stance on Valero Energy VLO.
+A whale with a lot of money to spend has taken a noticeably bullish stance on Valero Energy.

+Looking at options history for Valero Energy VLO we detected 27 strange trades.

 What's The Price Target?